Eppo-exp/eppo-docs/docs/sdks/index.md

 ![Intro Flag Example](/img/feature-flagging/intro-flag-example.png)

 In this example, when you evaluate the `add-profile-picture-nudge` flag, the SDK will first check if it's an internal user (based on the specified `user_id`).
-If so, it will return true: specifying to render the new feature.
+If so, it will return true, specifying to render the new feature.
 Otherwise, it will check the next condition: whether `has_profile_pic` is false.
 If so, it will randomly return either treatment or variant.
 This will continue for the rest of the waterfall and if no targeting conditions are met, it will return whatever is specified as the default value.

 ### Cascading hash-based randomization